 Did not respond.

-Tomorrow, we publish the answers to our final question:
+Tomorrow, we publish the answers to question four:

 Over the past five years, Kansas has provided roughly half a billion in tax breaks and other incentives to lure business here or keep them from moving across the state line.
 Do you support the use of taxpayer revenues to engage in this “economic border war”?